RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 ProjectileCast.TargetSettings.SetTaggedTargets({"Zombie", "Fast Zombie", "Wizard Zombie", (...)})
 ```

-This will set the targets the projectile will deal damage to.
+This will set the tagged targets the projectile will deal damage to.